MCP Server

 - Read PDFs: extract and read the full text of attachments stored in Zotero

-- Get item details: retrieve complete bibliographic metadata (DOI, abstract, authors, etc.)
+<citation>tags pointing at items in your library (Beaver version 0.20 and later) - Get item details: retrieve complete bibliographic metadata (DOI, abstract, authors, etc.)

 - Browse collections and tags: explore how your library is organized